scylladb/scylla-monitoring/docs/source/use-monitoring/advisor/heavyCompaction.rst

 Compaction takes lots of memory and CPU
 ---------------------------------------
-Scylla runs compaction periodically as a background process.
-While running compaction is important, there are situations that the compaction takes too much CPU.
+ScyllaDB runs compaction periodically as a background process.
+While running compaction is important, there are situations when compaction takes too much CPU.
-In those cases the compaction would impact the overall system performance.
+As a result, compaction impacts the overall system performance.

-When facing this problem, you can statically limit the compaction shares with one of two options:
+If this is the case, you can do one of the following:

+* Statically limit the compaction shares with the ``compaction_static_shares`` option by setting a value between 50 and 1000:

-1. Change ``scylla.yml`` to have ``compaction_static_shares: 100``
+    * In the ``scylla.yml`` configuration file: ``compaction_static_shares: 100``

-or

-2. Start scylla with ``--compaction-static-shares 100``
+    * In the command line when starting ScyllDB: ``--compaction-static-shares 100``
+* Enforce ``min_threshold`` by setting ``compaction_enforce_min_threshold: true`` in the ``scylla.yml`` configuration file.
+  As a result, ScyllaDB will compact only the buckets that contain the number of SSTables specified with ``min_treshold`` or more.
+See `STCS options <https://docs.scylladb.com/getting-started/compaction/#stcs-options>`_ for details.